 I was born and raised in Greenfield and have found it to be a wonderful community with which to maintain a connection.
 It's not that we lack challenges, but people here share a common bond and work together to solve problems and advance good causes.

-Greenfield offers a safe environment with quality services and an excellent hospital in the Adena Greenfield Medical Center.
-The cost of living here is relatively low (78.6 as of March 2012 -- with 100 being average), and people come for many reasons, including inexpensive housing, a location close to numerous rural attractions, and our relaxed lifestyle.
-People choose Greenfield for careers, to raise families, for weekend getaways, and to get away from the rat race permanently.
+We offer a safe environment with quality services and an excellent hospital in the Adena Greenfield Medical Center.
+The cost of living here is relatively low, and people come for many reasons, including inexpensive housing, the location close to numerous rural attractions, and the relaxed lifestyle.
+Some people choose Greenfield as a place to have a career and to raise their children in an environment featuring middle class American values.
+Others come for weekend getaways, and to get away from the rat race.
 Yet we are not far away from three major cities: Columbus, Cincinnati and Dayton.